Espalier Fruit Trees: Big Harvests In Small Spaces

 Once you’ve prepared your support structure and selected your tree, plant it in the late winter or early spring before it comes out of dormancy.

-Examine your tree at the level of the lowest wire, and select a pair of buds which is on either side of the tree at or close to the level of your lowest wire.
+Examine your tree at the level of the lowest wire, and select a pair of buds that is on either side of the tree at or close to the level of your lowest wire.
 Trim off the trunk of the tree 1-2″ above this point, being sure to cut it at an angle away from the uppermost buds.

-As the tree comes out of dormancy, allow it to develop many healthy shoots before you select the pair of branches which will form your lowest tier.
+As the tree comes out of dormancy, allow it to develop many healthy shoots before you select the pair of branches that will form your lowest tier.
 There will be slow vertical growth coming out of the top of the tree, but keep that trimmed to about 6″ above the lowest wire for now.

 Once you’ve selected the pair of branches, begin training it along the lowest wire by using agricultural ties to secure the branches in place.
 As they grow along the support, keep trimming down the vertical growth until the lowest tier has reached 3/4ths of the length of your training wire.